 These are another set of influencers, most times with a very wide and diverse audience.

-Working with these set of influencers is quite easy because with bloggers for instance, there are tools like alexa among others which can be used to measure a blog’s popularity, ranking, reach and audience before deciding whether to partner with such blogs or not.
+Working with these set of influencers is quite easy because with bloggers for instance, there are tools like alexa among others which can be used to measure a blog’s popularity, ranking, reach and audience.

 How Influencer Marketing Works